forestryio/forestry.io/hugo/content/blog/is-it-time-to-move-on-from-wordpress.md

 Some of you with experience in the broader software world might be confused as to why this is such a big deal.
 If you don’t like the WordPress 5 editor, why not just stick with WordPress 4?

 This is a bad idea, as **WordPress does not provide security patches for earlier versions**.
 The only way to fix security vulnerabilities in your WordPress install is to update to the latest version.
 This itself is not a huge problem, for the most part, as **WordPress has a long track record of maintaining backward compatibility**.
 Users have been able to update with confidence that everything will continue to work.
-Finally, **WordPress doesn’t explicitly follow semantic versioning.** There is no reason for users to expect that incrementing the major release number (from 4 to 5) should cause significant compatibility issues for their websites.
+On top of that, **WordPress doesn’t explicitly follow semantic versioning.** There is no reason for users to expect that incrementing the major release number (from 4 to 5) should cause significant compatibility issues for their websites.

 The dogged adherence to backward compatibility might seem great for end users, but it can be a nightmare for developers building on the platform.